micro-community/development/roadmap/README.md

 ## Q2 OKRs

-Delivery by end of May 2020 (Onboarding through June)

 - [Paid product](https://m3o.com) - Fully managed Micro Platform
   * Provides "Micro as a Service" to customers
   * Namespace per customer in Kubernetes